Kristina Pérez

 Isabel Lineberry

-Junior Agent & Rights Assistant
+Junior Agent & Rights Administrator

 Born to two bibliophiles, Isabel could not have grown up to be anything else.
 She was born and raised in the Southwest United States but always knew she wanted to move to the UK.
 In high school she set her sights on a job in the publishing industry and hasn’t blinked since.